 The only stork species in the United States and one of only three species in the New World, the wood stork is a distinctive wading bird and prominent member of the Ciconiidae bird family.
 While it may not win many beauty contests, it is always well worth watching, and this informative fact sheet can help birders better appreciate all that is unique and distinctive about wood storks.

 The thick, gray-brown bill with a stout structure and pinkish or reddish decurved tip is the most characteristic feature of wood storks, but there are other identification traits worth noticing.
-Genders are similar, though males tend to be slightly larger and heavier.
-The head and neck are bare skin that ranges from pale brown-gray to darker gray-black, and often has a cracked or scaly appearance.
-The bare crown is black, and the forehead is paler gray.
+Genders are similar, though males tend to be slightly larger and heavier than females.
+The head and neck are covered in bare skin that ranges from pale brown-gray to darker gray-black, and often has a cracked or scaly appearance.
+The bare crown is black, and the forehead is paler gray or whitish-brown.
 The body is white, with longer, scruffier feathers forming a thin ruff at the base of the neck.
 The primary and secondary feathers are black, showing a thin black edge on the folded wings and a broad black edge contrasting with the white wingpit in flight.
 The tail is also black.
 The eyes are dark, the legs are gray-black and the feet range from yellowish to pinkish.

 Juvenile birds are similar to adults but their heads and necks are covered with a fine brownish down and the bill is yellow-gray.
-As they mature, they retain a brown wash on the white neck, but will achieve adult plumage in 3-4 years.
+As they mature, they retain a brown wash on the white neck, but will achieve adult plumage in three to four years.

 During the breeding season, wood storks may expand their range slightly, reaching as far north as southern North Carolina on the Atlantic Coast and also along the Gulf Coast and both eastern and western coasts of Mexico.

-These birds regularly wander, and vagrant sightings have been reported as far north and west as California, Tennessee, Massachusetts and even into the Dakotas and southern Canada.
+These birds regularly wander, and vagrant sightings have been reported as far north and west as California, Tennessee, Massachusetts, and even into the Dakotas and southern Canada.
 Most vagrant sightings are recorded in fall and winter, and are typically younger birds.
 In general, however, these wading birds are not vigorous migrants.

 Wood storks are gregarious and are often found in flocks, though they can be found alone as well.
 They wade in water up to their bellies, walking slowly and deliberately with their bills open and dangling in the water.
-When prey touches the bill, the wood stork can snap it shut in just 25 milliseconds – one of the fastest reaction times recorded among all vertebrates.
+When prey touches the bill, the wood stork can snap it shut in just 25 milliseconds, which is one of the fastest reaction times recorded among all vertebrates.

-In flight, these birds keep both their necks and legs outstretched, which can present a gangly silhouette.
+In flight, these birds keep both their necks and legs outstretched, which can present a gangly, awkward silhouette.
 They soar on thermals in neat spiral patterns similar to American white pelicans and turkey vultures.

 These storks are monogamous and mate after courtship displays that include bill snaps and clattering.
-Wood storks are colonial, and a single rookery tree may have two dozen or more nests in its branches.
+Wood storks are colonial nesters, and a single rookery tree may have two dozen or more nests in its branches.
 A mated pair will work together to build a shallow, relatively flimsy platform nest using sticks, lining it with smaller twigs and leaves.
-Nests are positioned from 10-80 feet above the ground, often over water.
+Nests are positioned from 10 to 80 feet above the ground, often over water.

-There are 2-5 whitish, elliptical eggs in each brood.
-Both parents share incubation duties for 27-32 days, and after the chicks hatch, both parents feed the young storks for 55-60 days, at which time the juvenile birds leave the nest regularly.
+There are two to five whitish, elliptical eggs in each wood stork brood.
+Both parents share incubation duties for 27 to 32 days, and after the chicks hatch, both parents feed the young storks for 55 to 60 days, at which time the juvenile birds leave the nest regularly.
 While the young birds are in the nest, adult birds will vigorously defend the immediate vicinity from any predators or perceived threats.

 Because of the long incubation and parental care periods, only one brood is raised each year.
 Unlike many birds which breed in summer, wood storks typically breed in late winter when ponds and pools have dried up somewhat and fish are concentrated in smaller areas, making it easier to forage enough to feed hungry chicks.